 It was a quiet, busy morning of packing and cleaning up after ourselves.

-John our driver for the next four days arrived early and is just lovely.
+John our driver for the next four days arrived early and he is just lovely.

-As we drove towards the suburb of Karen, I was shocked at how run down all the buildings are now.
+As we drove into the outskirts of Karen, I was shocked at how run down all the buildings are now.

 Entrepreneurs ran all sorts of businesses ( furniture building, playground equipment, huge pits) on the side of the road.
 Later over lunch, John told us that his wife and her mum rent 40 tiny houses out in that area.
 Renting one of these house is 4000 K/sh ($40 US) a month,

-In Karen, the area looked fancy, like embassy homes in any country with huge hedges dwarfing the cars and people.
-We pulled in to Maryland Studios to see some Saturday stalls being set up.
+In Karen itself, the area looked upperclass, embassy homes in any country with huge hedges dwarfing the cars and people.
+We pulled in to Marula Studios to see some Saturday stalls being set up.
 We asked a stall holder where to go to get to the studio and she said it has been closed for 9 months!!!

-We quickly drove around to visit Kazuri Beads where women left destitute in their community are trained in the process and art of creating these unique beads.
+John took us straight to our next thing on the day’s itinerary- Kazuri Beads where women left destitute in their community are trained in the process and art of creating these unique beads.

 Our guide showed us through each of the studios.
 We saw the process from the dry clay brought in from Mt Kenya, to the shaping, the heating, the painting, the glazing.

-It was a thorough tour that I cannot remember doing.
+It was a thorough tour that I cannot remember doing as a child.

 We ventured in to the shop to buy some of the finished product.